jayghoshter/prem/README.md

     - Only the above tags are currently supported,
     - `{author}` resolves to the last name of the first author when known.
 - The `-d` or `--doi` argument takes a known DOI and fetches info an renames a given pdf.
-- The `-m` or `--mode` argument allows switching between the new default `complete` and `classic` modes.
+- The `-m` or `--mode` argument allows switching between operating modes: `['complete',  'classic', 'metadata|meta', 'text', 'manual|query']`
     - `complete` mode: search pdf metadata and text together for identifiers (DOI/arXivID)
+        - Complete mode doesn't ignore secondary sources if only one is found in the metadata.
     - `classic` mode: search pdf metadata -> search pdf text
-    - Complete mode doesn't ignore secondary sources if only one is found in the metadata.
         - Classic mode will be faster for newer pdfs with identifiers existing within the metadata
+    - `metadata` or `meta` mode: search for identifiers only in pdf metadata.
+    - `text` mode: search for identifiers only in pdf text
+    - `manual` or `query` mode: perform manual query.
+Currently ignores `--sources` and only queries CrossRef

 # Notes
 - Running the script in `--auto` mode might result in a wrong doi and bad metadata due to incorrect parsing of pdf text.
 Typically this would result in an invalid DOI, but a valid DOI for another journal article is not impossible.
+- If multiple identifiers from the same source are found in pdf text, their order may not be deterministic.
+Currently, only the first of these is used to fetch metadata.
+If one of them is mangled, running `prem` with `--auto` may produce differring results with different runs.
 - Built with pdfs of journal articles in mind.
 Currently not considering books and other volumes.
 - Sometimes CrossRef and doi.org have bad/unsanitized titles:
     - http://dx.doi.org/10.1002/btpr.3065